Overview

 | max_concurrent_proofs | Maximum number of concurrent proofs that can be processed at once.
 Used to limit proof tasks spawned to prevent overwhelming the system. |

 | max_concurrent_preflights | Maximum number of orders to concurrently preflight.
-Used to limit preflight tasks spawned to prevent overwhelming the system. |
+Used to limit preflight tasks spawned to prevent overwhelming the system.
+Recommended default: 8 to be able to follow all market orders. |

 | order_pricing_priority | Determines how orders are prioritized for pricing.
-Options: “random” (process orders in random order), “observation_time” (FIFO), “shortest_expiry” (earliest deadline), “price” (highest ETH payment), “cycle_price” (highest ETH price per cycle, default). |
+Options: “random” (default, process orders in random order), “observation_time” (prioritize orders in the order they were observed, FIFO), “shortest_expiry” (prioritize orders with the earliest deadline first). |

 | max_critical_task_retries | Max critical task retries on recoverable failures.
 The broker service has a number of subtasks.
 Some are considered critical.
 If a task fails, it will be retried, but after this number of retries, the process will exit. |